AstroMined/debtonator/docs/adr/implementation/adr019-implementation-checklist.md

 - [ ] Create OpenAPI documentation alongside endpoints

 **Verification:**

-- Endpoints use appropriate HTTP methods
+- ❓ Endpoints need to be implemented
-- Response models match repository/service returns
+- ❓ Response models need to match repository/service returns
-- Input validation uses Pydantic schemas
+- ❓ Input validation needs to use Pydantic schemas
-- Endpoints include appropriate OpenAPI documentation
+- ❓ Endpoints need to include appropriate OpenAPI documentation
-- Authentication and authorization are properly enforced
+- ❓ Authentication and authorization need to be properly enforced

 **Testing:**

 - [ ] Write integration tests for each API endpoint
 - [ ] Test authentication and authorization scenarios
 - [ ] Test with valid and invalid input data